ropensci/rOPTRAM/README.md

 values.
 For example, the package uses a vegetation index (compared to SWIR Transformed Reflectance) values to plot the trapezoid.
 The default index is “NDVI”.
-In a low vegetation, arid region, users can choose an alternative such as “SAVI” (see example below.)
+In a low vegetation, arid region, users can choose an alternative such as “SAVI” (see example below).
+The default maximum cloud cover is set to 12 \[%\], and users can choose any value between 0-100.

 #### optram()